Hashim Jalilul Alam Aqamaddin: Death

-Hashim died on 10 May 1906, and was buried at the Royal Mausoleum in Bandar Brunei, alongside his father, Omar Ali Saifuddin II.
-He was succeeded by his eldest surviving son, Pengiran Muda Bongsu Muhammad Jamalul Alam.
+Following Sultan Hashim's death on 10 May 1906, Pengiran Muda Bongsu Muhammad Jamalul Alam II, the 17-year-old son, assumed the role of Sultan of Brunei.
+The young Sultan's age meant that Pengiran Bendahara and Pengiran Pemancha, who were older, took on regent duties.
+In July of that year, Sultan Muhammad Jamalul Alam II petitioned the British High Commissioner to amend the modifications made to Brunei's traditional administration by the British Resident, perhaps under the influence of Pengiran Bendahara and his allies.

-Towards the end of his life, Sultan Hashim was 'unwilling to trust any of his chiefs' and depended 'almost exclusively ' upon the help of Edmund Roberts, Manager of the Brunei cutch works and as Director of Public Works in Brunei and Labuan.
+Sultan Hashim is buried at the Royal Mausoleum in Brunei Town, alongside his father, Omar Ali Saifuddin II.
+Towards the end of his life, the Sultan was noted to be "unwilling to trust any of his chiefs."
 Till his death, he refused to sanction Limbang and pleaded to the British government to return it back to Brunei.

 Personal life

 He was married twice and with the notable being Pengiran Isteri Pengiran Siti Fatimah as she gave birth to Hashim's successor Muhammad Jamalul Alam II.
+It was said that the Sultan had well more than 100 sons and daughters, along with around 30 concubines.
+Notable issues are: